President Jim Dunham, Cartersville, GA

 Second Vice-President Marshall Trimble, Scottsdale, AZ

-Marshall is a spokesman for several commercial enterprises including Saba's Western Stores and Prescott's famed Palace Restaurant and Saloon.
-He answer's questions about the Old West from readers all over the world in True West Magazine's column, "Ask the Marshall."
+He’s answered questions for more than 20 years about the Old West from readers all over the world in True West Magazine’s popular column, “Ask the Marshall.”

 Secretary Elizabeth Weathers, Springdale, AR